Kacper264/WaveControl/README.md

 # WaveControl
-Code pour la xiao WagveControl
+Code for XIAO ESP32S3 Plus based on PlatformIO.